Video: The Majesty of Sainte Foy Reliquary

 Music by Martin A Smith

 Along the Via Podensis pilgrims directed their way over harsh terrain and through inhospitable lands to reach a remote sanctuary, the great abbey of Conques.
-There were housed the relics of a virgin martyr of the Roman persecutions of the early fourth century.
+It was there that were housed the relics of a virgin martyr of the Roman persecutions of the early fourth century.

 Sainte Foy’s reputation for miracles was celebrated throughout Europe.
 The monastic church was the first of the five great pilgrimage basilicas built at the end of the eleventh century, one of which was the cathedral of Santiago de Compostela.
 They were all built to the same plan with the purpose of accommodating the vast crowd of pilgrims who came to venerate the saintly relics.